ILikeGson/jpa-library/README.md

     * Use JPA and Hibernate only as JPA provider
     * Optional: use some real relational DB, otherwise use H2
-    * Create tables for authors, books and genres
+    * Create tables for authors, books, genres and comments
     * Add comments to the books
     * Cover with tests as much as possible